Maringá: Agriculture

-The agriculture still is fundamental for Maringá, although its importance has declined in recent years.
-Farming is diversified, and besides coffee, today are produced corn, wheat, cotton, ramie, beans, peanuts, rice, sugar cane, and especially soybeans.
+Agriculture is fundamental to Maringá, although its importance has declined in recent years.
+Farming is diversified; besides coffee, the region currently produces corn, wheat, cotton, ramie, beans, peanuts, rice, sugarcane, and especially soybeans.

 Industry

 Among the various segments in the industrial sector of Maringá, there are metal-mechanics, agribusiness, textile and food companies.

-The industrial sector is not as expressive as agriculture, but it's growing.
+The industrial sector is not as significant as agriculture, but it's growing.
 The city has a growing fleet that handles weaving and agribusiness, but mostly clothing.
 Big industries such as Cocamar, Coca-Cola, Noma, among others, foster job creation in the region, and even other cities.
-Metalworking industries serving the entire country and also exports to countries in Latin America a very large range of products.
+Metalworking industries serve the entire country and also export to countries in Latin America a very large range of products.
 Maringá is the fashion hub in the south of Brazil, with the largest wholesale mall in Latin America, the Mercosul.
 Recently, Maringá also has been highlighted in the software market, with a consolidated APL (Local Productive Arrangements).

 Service sector

 Maringá has five shopping malls: Avenida Center Mall, Cidade Mall, Mandacaru Boulevard Mall, Maringá Park Mall (formerly Aspen Park Mall) and Catuaí Maringá Mall, this is the second largest shopping mall in the State of Paraná (behind only Londrina Catuaí Mall).

 The commercial vocation of Maringá can be proven by dynamism and variety of items offered by companies from the sectors of food products, pharmaceuticals, clothing, appliances, fittings, bookstores, restaurants, snack bars.
-And for being a polo wholesaler, commodity prices are also competitive.
+And for being a wholesaler hub, commodity prices are also competitive.
 These factors combine to attract consumers from different regions of Paraná, southwest of São Paulo and some cities in Mato Grosso and Mato Grosso do Sul.

 The companies act in at least seven segments of the wholesale market: food, dry goods and offal, paper, glass, textiles, wood, auto parts and appliances.
 Not to mention the many garment industries, which basically sell them at wholesale.

 The city houses the Maringa and Region Convention & Visitors Bureau, an organization of character and independent nonprofit whose goal is to develop the regional economy by encouraging tourism events.
 Established and maintained by public and private initiatives related to tourism and events industry, it is responsible for planned development of the same, including the city effectively in the national and international tourist circuits.

 Sílvio Name Júnior Regional Airport has scheduled air connections to major centers in Brazil.